So far we have been able to extract a substring by specifying its start and end locations within a string like this:

 It’s possible to accomplish this by using string functions, but it’s also tedious.
-With regular expression it’s a piece of cake once we know how to define a pattern.
+With regular expressions it’s a piece of cake once we know how to define a pattern.
+Let’s install the

 Regular Expression Basics

 A regular expression (regex) is a pattern for matching character combinations in a string.
 It is an incredibly powerful tool for working with strings, yet the basic concepts behind it aren’t that complex.
 Before we attempt to understand the code above, let’s get familiar with the basics of regular expressions first.
 After that we will learn how to use them in Elm.

 Note: If you already know how regular expressions work, feel free to skip to the Regular Expressions in Elm section below.

 Matching a single character

 In a regular expression, letters and numbers match themselves.
 For example,

 1 will match

 1. All regular expressions are case-sensitive, so

 To match multiple characters, we just need to repeat the character.